pierretallotte/ctf-writeups/htb-jerry/README.md

 It is very likely that the OS is Windows and so make this vulnerability exploitable.
 Moreover, it seems to exist an MSF exploit available on [exploit-db](https://www.exploit-db.com/exploits/47073).
 However, it requires a CGI script to exploit the vulnerability.
 The first vulnerability is on file upload and there is no upload form is what we list before.
 ### Deprecated API
-Another interesting issue could be the examples using the deprecated API but I have not been able to find any exploitable vulnerability.
+Another interesting issue could be the examples using the deprecated API, but I have not been able to find any exploitable vulnerability.
 ### Manager application
 It is possible to upload a WAR application on the server and MetaSploit has an exploit for that: `exploit/multi/http/tomcat_mgr_upload`.
 ## Exploitation